goehlemichael/GravityWaterer/README.md

 First the wemo switch will turn on.
 This will energize the valve opening it and allowing the water to flow.
 At the same time the wemo is turned on the delay on relay timer will begin.
 After the set time the N/C circuit on the relay will open and the the N/O circuit will close.
 With the valve on the N/C circuit, the valve will de-energize and close.
 Using a wemo rule that tells the wemo to always shut off after a minute whenever it turns on causes the wemo to also power down after a minute.
 Thus restarting the cycle.

 Basically when the wemo device is turned on the valve opens allowing the water to flow and water the plants.
-Then after the set time the relay turns off the valve by cutting its power.
+Then after the set time runs out, a relay turns off the valve by cutting its power.

 There are 3 main parts: